 The most recent nationwide Census took place in the United States in 2010, and it revealed that the Virginia population had exceeded eight million for the first time in its history.
 The final figure was confirmed at 8,001,024.
 This was a rise of 13% on the numbers declared at the census of 2000.

-That number has soared to an estimated 8,382,993 as of 2016, and Virginia now ranks 12th in terms of population in the country and 14th in terms of density.
+That number has soared to an estimated 8.46 million as of 2017, and Virginia now ranks 12th in terms of population in the country and 14th in terms of density.
 Virginia has a population density of 202.6 people per square mile.

 Virginia has 11 Metropolitan Statistical Areas (MSAs), amd Hampton Roads, Northern Virginia and Richmond-Petersburg are the most populous.
 The capital, Richmond, and its metropolitan area has a population of nearly 1.3 million, but Virginia Beach is the most populous city in the state.

 Virginia was one of the 13 original States.
 Kentucky was part of Virginia until 1792, and a small part of Virginia was included in the District of Columbia from 1791 to 1846.
 West Virginia was separated from Virginia in 1862, becoming a State in 1863 and adding two more counties in 1866.
 Since then Virginia's boundaries have remained essentially unchanged, with slight modifications as early surveys were reviewed and corrected.
 Details of the Virginia-Tennessee boundary were not settled until 1901.

 In 1790 census coverage included all of Virginia's present-day territory; Kentucky was reported separately.
 The populations for 1800-1840 include the area that was then part of the District of Columbia, and the populations for 1790-1860 exclude the counties entirely or primarily included in what is now West Virginia.